Martin Luther King Jr. was once considered 'radical.' Here's how he came to be lauded

 Martin Luther King Jr. Day is approaching quickly – Monday, Jan.
 15 — and this year, the federal holiday falls on the actual birthday of the celebrated civil rights leader who was assassinated more than a half a century ago.

-As the United States commemorates Dr. Martin Luther King Jr.'s legacy, here are a few things to know about the holiday honoring the slain activist and his fight against inequality and racial injustice.
+As the United States commemorates the Rev. Martin Luther King Jr.'s legacy, here are a few things to know about the holiday honoring the slain activist and his fight against inequality and racial injustice.

 From subversive to hero